 A COVID-19 Timeline: How Honolulu Got To This Point

 August arrived with renewed restrictions in Honolulu.
-On Tuesday, Aug.
-18, Mayor Kirk Caldwell ordered a stop to all social gatherings and limited groups in restaurants, outdoor attractions, boats and more to five or fewer starting Thursday, Aug.
-20 for 28 days.
-This comes little more than two weeks after Caldwell restricted groups to 10 or fewer and ordered people to wear masks when gathering inside or outside, three days after O‘ahu bars began a three-week shutdown, a shutdown that was also extended, as part of the city’s moves to slow the spread of COVID-19.
+On Monday, Aug.
+3, Mayor Kirk Caldwell said people on O‘ahu must keep to groups of 10 or fewer and wear masks when gathering inside or outside.
+This comes after a weekend where large groups were spotted on the rock at Waimea Bay and in other public areas, and three days after O‘ahu bars began a three-week shutdown as part of the city’s moves to slow the spread of COVID-19.

 Feb.
 21: The state Department of Health begins daily COVID-19 updates after learning a visitor from Japan tested positive after a trip to Hawai‘i.
 No cases connected to this were found in the state, although 56 people were self-monitoring.